Gmail vs Outlook vs Yahoo: How Each Filters Email

 - Spam button usage

-- Authentication alignment (SPF, DKIM, DMARC)
+- Authentication alignment (SPF, DKIM, DMARC configuration)

 - Consistency of sending patterns